EOSIoT/rfid-scanner-node/README.md

 The EOS blockchain requires no transaction fees, is fast (inclusion within 2 seconds typical), and has an easy to use and globally accessible API.

+**Update**: The scanner device obtains its current location on Planet Earth with a crude IP geolocation lookup at the start of the application.
+The location is geohashed and combined with the scanned tag data into a data record.
+The location of the scanned tag, along with the tag data, is viewable on a map in the rfid-html web application.

 ### Prerequisites